 No, erasing, overwriting, defacing, or altering existing chalking is prohibited by anyone other than the person or organization who did the chalking.
-Organizations or members of the campus community, including students, faculty, staff, affiliates, invited guests or visitors, who fail to comply with these expectations may be subject to discipline.
+Organizations or campus community members, including students, faculty, staff, affiliates, invited guests or visitors, who fail to comply with these expectations may be subject to discipline.

-University facility and grounds personnel will clean and wash sidewalks, plazas, and other outdoor areas in the course of their usual and ordinary campus maintenance activities.
+University facility and grounds personnel will clean and wash sidewalks, plazas, and other outdoor areas during their usual and ordinary campus maintenance activities.
 Please review the full chalking policy here.

 Yes, these activities are all protected expression for students, as are carrying signs or placards by individuals, provided such activities are conducted legally and signs are carried, not affixed to the lawn, or ground.

 It is important to note that no sign, banner, slogan, symbol, display, or other similar device may be painted, affixed, erected, or installed on campus grounds or buildings except as expressly approved by the University Events Committee, Facilities Management, or university administration.
 Chalking on campus sidewalks is allowed.

 Spontaneous and unorganized outdoor demonstration activities may occur unscheduled so long as such activities occur without prior promotion, solicitation or purposeful attempt to attract or solicit the public.